Zastrozhyn/Receipt/Readme.md

 # Receipt writer
 This is a service for displaying a finished check on the console, calculating discounts depending on the discount card and whether the product is promotional.

+3 versions are available:

-2 versions are available.
-The "embadded_DB" branch implements the storage of products directly in the program code.
+ - The "embadded_DB" branch implements the storage of products directly in the program code.
-Branch "PostgreSQL" - data is stored and processed in PostgreSQL
+ - Branch "PostgreSQL" - data is stored and processed in PostgreSQL
+ - The "REST" branch is a rest application based on Spring Boot with the following endpoints:

+1)http://localhost:8080/products - you can get information about products

+2)http://localhost:8080/products/create - create a receipt by transferring products and a discount card

+3)http://localhost:8080/cards - information about discount cards
+   Exceptions were also handled (absence of a product or a discount card) using ExceptionControllerAdviser.

 ## Technology stack:
 - Spring core
 - Spring JDBC
+- Spring Boot
 - Stream API
 - Java 17
 - Gradle